 Hair and skin love consistency!
-It’s one of the golden rules when it comes to having a healthy scalp and lustrous locks.
-Therefore, developing a routine to take care of your precious hair will save you a lot of trouble.
+It’s one of the golden rules when it comes to having a healthy scalp and lustrous dreads.
+Therefore, developing a routine to take care of your precious locs will save you a lot of trouble.

 Maintain a clean scalp

-2. Use a satin pillowcase
+Sleep on a satin pillowcase

 We’re not even supposed to tell you this, that’s how much of a secret it is.
 But we only want what’s best for you, so here it is!
 Satin pillowcases, as opposed to common, cotton ones are far softer on your hair.
 This means they will prevent breakage because the smooth surface of the silk won’t produce as much friction with your dreads as cotton does.

 Apart from that, silk doesn’t develop lint that could get trapped in your dreads and lead to nasty build-up.
 Do you want another reason?
 Silk pillowcases are also amazing for the skin.
-You will get less breakouts!

 Buy satin pillowcases here

 Don’t trim the loose hair on your locs

 As your locs grow and develop, you will start to notice a loose hairs appearing on your locs.
 Some people think they are a tad unaesthetic.
 If you are one of those people, please don’t cut or trim the loose hairs.
 Instead of solving a problem, you will create a new one because the trimming will cause your dreads to turn thin.
 It might even lead to breakage if you do it on a regular basis.